-Metallurgical test work, process plant design, and tailings storage facility optimization are continuing.
+Metallurgical test work, process plant design, and tailings storage facility optimizations are continuing.
 The metallurgical and tailings test work is based on the process flowsheet utilized in the Preliminary Economic Assessment ("PEA") and is designed to evaluate potential improvements in metallurgical recoveries from the average 86.3% estimated in the current study and to determine if costs can be potentially reduced on the tailings storage facility ("TSF").
-The metallurgical testwork and tailings testwork are expected to be complete in Q1 2016.
-The Board has instructed management to move forward with detailed engineering for the Tuvatu processing plant and TSF adjustments pending the completion of current testwork.
+The tailings testwork highlights that the tailings of Tuvatu are not acid generating.
+The metallurgical testwork has confirmed previous testwork recoveries.
+The Board has instructed management to move forward with detailed engineering for the Tuvatu processing plant and TSF adjustments.